-Many professional expats live, mostly in Bangkok, working for big international companies on salaries that would make them rich in any country.
+Many professional expats live, mostly in Bangkok, and work for big international companies on salaries that would make them rich in any country.
 They can afford to, and do, live the high life.
 Some are single but others bring their family along for the adventure.
 They rent a big house, have a live-in maid, a driver and live a great life indeed.
 But, living their life in an artificial bubble in their working years, they rarely transition into a more mundane retired life in ‘normal’ Thailand.

 A lot of this has changed in recent years as the Thai economy has gained strength, along with the Thai Baht, and some international currencies have deflated meaning that people hoping to live off their overseas pensions or savings are not getting the same bargain they once did.
-Especially living in tourist hubs like Bangkok, Phuket or Pattaya, the cost of living has been rising in recent years pricing them out of the retirement market.
+Especially living in tourist hubs like Bangkok, Phuket or Pattaya, the cost of living has been rising in recent years pricing them out of the retirement market for many.

 If you’re contemplating a retired life in Thailand spend some time on the internet and come and spend a few months in selected locations.
-Try before you buy and don’t start packing the crockery until you’ve done your homework and your sums.
+Try before you buy and don’t start packing the crockery until you’ve done your homework, and your sums.

 The English teacher is found everywhere in the LOS (Land of Smiles) and is still a reasonably sure-fire way to extend your time living in Thailand.

 There are numerous TEFL (Teaching English as a Foreign Language) courses around the country.
-The pay’s not great and you’ll be living a local lifestyle rather than the lap of luxury.
+The pay’s not great and you’ll be living a local lifestyle rather than in the lap of luxury.
 But many former teachers remember their time teaching English in Thailand fondly and say they’ll never forget the smiling Thai children.

 Savvy business people often come to Thailand for some better weather and the chance to make their fortune.
-The joke used to be that if you wanted to start a small business in Thailand, just invest in a big business here and wait a few years.
+The joke used to be that if you wanted to start a small business in Thailand, just invest in a big business and wait a few years.